-Her novels are dreamy and surrealist, and they ask a lot of the reader, with their changing perspectives and jumble of time.
+Toni Morrison books are often dreamy and surrealist, and they ask a lot of the reader, with their changing perspectives and jumble of time.
 That’s why they’re some of my favorite novels on my shelf: her lush descriptions and unflinching portrayals of the interior struggles and loves of people, her gift for telling of lives intertwined, is simply genius.
 They center on the black experience and on struggles of relationships, family, and cultural identity.
 They pull at your heartstrings, make you think, and you never doubt the reality of her characters—except occasionally when they might be ghosts.

 This guide will help you decide where to start and where to go from there.
 My advice is based on the best Toni Morrison books I’ve read, so if you think I’m unfairly biased away from some of her later works, please tell me so in the comments.
 Everyone has a favorite Morrison novel for their own personal reasons, but I’ve tried to write this list in a way that will help introduce you, to shake hands with Morrison’s work, rather than by ranking her works in any way.

 Begin with These Toni Morrison Books